piouswolf/emojifilter-lua-/README.md

 ["270F"] = true, -- (✏️)       pencil
 ...
 So, a unicode codepoint(s) translated from a utf-8 word can be checked by the table.

+It will be more efficient if implemented by C/C++ or other native language.